 Desiccated thyroid medication is the most complete treatment option, and the most similar to your body’s natural thyroid process.
 I found it to be the right fit for many of my patients.
 Beyond my own clinical experience, multiple studies show that some patients prefer desiccated medication to T4-only treatment.

-In a double-blind study where patients were given either desiccated thyroid medication or generic synthetic T4 for 12 weeks and then switched to the other drug, 49% of the patients preferred desiccated thyroid extract, 19% preferred synthetic T4, and 23% had no preference.3 The patients also lost an average of 2.84 pounds while on desiccated thyroid hormone compared to the synthetic T4 drugs.
-Another study found that 78% of patients who switched from synthetic T4 treatment to desiccated medication preferred desiccated medication.4
+In a double-blind study in which patients received either desiccated thyroid extract or generic synthetic T4 for 12 weeks, then switched to the other, 49% preferred desiccated thyroid extract, 19% preferred synthetic T4, and 23% had no preference.3 The patients also lost an average of 2.84 pounds while on desiccated thyroid hormone compared to the synthetic T4 drugs.
+Another study found that 78% of patients who switched from synthetic T4 to desiccated medication preferred the desiccated formulation.4

 Like synthetic medications, desiccated thyroid medications also contain inactive ingredients that vary by brand.
 Armour® and Nature-Throid® each contain five or more inactive ingredients, including cellulose, and Armour® contains cornstarch.
 WP Thyroid®, which is the hypoallergenic version of Nature-Throid®, contains only two inactive ingredients—inulin and medium-chain triglycerides.

 Each brand also differs in the variety of strengths it offers.
-WP Thyroid® and Armour® are available in eight different strengths (WP Thyroid® has more options for smaller doses, while Armour® has more options for higher doses), whereas Nature-Throid is available at 13 different strengths, ranging from low to high concentrations.
+WP Thyroid® and Armour® are available in eight strengths (WP Thyroid® offers more options for smaller doses, while Armour® offers more options for higher doses), whereas Nature-Throid is available in 13 strengths, ranging from low to high concentrations.

 Many conventional doctors are reluctant to prescribe desiccated thyroid medication.
-They claim that the levels of thyroid hormones in them are inconsistent and unregulated.
-Although this was true decades ago, since the 1980’s the exact amount of each thyroid hormone in desiccated thyroid medications is regulated using the same standards as synthetic medications.
+They claim that their thyroid hormone levels are inconsistent and unregulated.
+Although this was true decades ago, since the 1980’s, the exact amounts of each thyroid hormone in desiccated thyroid medications have been regulated using the same standards as synthetic medications.

 For those who need extremely specific doses, compounded combination T4 and T3 medications offer the most flexibility.
-They are custom-formulated based on the patient to provide the exact strength and T4 to T3 ratio that they need.
+They are custom-formulated for each patient to provide the exact strength and T4-to-T3 ratio they need.
 The drawback of compounded medications is that they do not contain other components of the thyroid.
 The desiccated porcine gland does—with T2, T1, and thyroglobulin.

 Finding the Medication and Dose that Work for You

-As you can see, there are many different options for thyroid medication, each with their own advantages and disadvantages.
+As you can see, there are many different options for thyroid medication, each with its own advantages and disadvantages.
 Many in the healthcare world like to frame it as a black and white issue, with conventional doctors who prescribe Synthroid® on one side, and alternative practitioners who prescribe desiccated medication on the other.
-In my experience, it’s not that clear cut, and what works for one person doesn’t necessarily work for another.
+In my experience, it’s not that clear-cut, and what works for one person doesn’t necessarily work for another.

-Finding the right treatment protocol can often be a case of trial and error.
+Finding the right treatment protocol often requires trial and error.
 You’ll learn what medication or combination of medications, and at what doses, works best for you.
 As you go through this process, it’s important to work closely with your doctor and check your levels regularly.
 It’s also important to listen to your body.
-If thyroid levels are within “normal” range yet you still experience symptoms, you might not have found the perfect balance.
+If thyroid levels are within “normal” range, yet you still experience symptoms, you might not have found the perfect balance.
 You should speak with your doctor about continuing to fine-tune your protocol.

 Going Beyond Medication: Treating the Root Cause of Thyroid Disease